Explainers — MEF2C News

 Preclinical Update (in gene therapy context)

-**What it means:** "Preclinical" means research done **before human trials begin** — in cell cultures (in vitro) and animal models (in vivo).
-A "preclinical update" means the researchers have complete...
+"Preclinical" means research done before human trials begin — in cell cultures (in vitro) and animal models (in vivo).
+A "preclinical update" means the researchers have completed early-stage animal or...

 Patient-Derived (in cell biology context)

-**What it means:** "Patient-derived" means cells, tissues, or samples that were taken **directly from a patient** (usually via biopsy or blood draw) and used in research.
-This is different from cancer...
+"Patient-derived" means cells, tissues, or samples that were taken directly from a patient (usually via biopsy or blood draw) and used in research.
+This is different from cancer cell lines (like HeLa ...

 Longitudinal Data / Longitudinal Study

-**What it means:** Longitudinal data is collected from the **same subjects repeatedly over time** — like taking photos of the same tree every year to watch it grow.
-This is different from a cross-sect...
+Longitudinal data is collected from the same subjects repeatedly over time — like taking photos of the same tree every year to watch it grow.
+This is different from a cross-sectional study, which look...

 CARD11 (and why it matters)

-**What it means:** CARD11 is a **scaffold protein** — it acts like a docking station that brings inflammatory signaling molecules together.
-When a microglial receptor detects a threat, CARD11 assemble...
+CARD11 is a scaffold protein — it acts like a docking station that brings inflammatory signaling molecules together.
+When a microglial receptor detects a threat, CARD11 assembles the NF-κB inflammator...

 ADAMDEC1 (and why it matters)

-**What it means:** ADAMDEC1 is a **metalloprotease** — a protein-cutting enzyme that remodels the **extracellular matrix** (the structural scaffolding that holds brain cells in place).
-Think of it as ...
+ADAMDEC1 is a metalloprotease — a protein-cutting enzyme that remodels the extracellular matrix (the structural scaffolding that holds brain cells in place).
+Think of it as the brain's "construction c...

 Fc-gamma Receptor Signaling

-**What it means:** Fc-gamma receptors are "antenna" proteins on microglia that detect antibodies attached to targets (like synaptic connections).
-When an antibody flags a synapse, the Fc-gamma recepto...
+Fc-gamma receptors are "antenna" proteins on microglia that detect antibodies attached to targets (like synaptic connections).
+When an antibody flags a synapse, the Fc-gamma receptor tells the microgl...

 Microglial Synaptic Pruning

-**What it means:** During brain development, the brain makes way more synaptic connections than it needs — like building more roads than necessary. **Microglia** (the brain's immune cells) act as "pru...
+During brain development, the brain makes way more synaptic connections than it needs — like building more roads than necessary.
+Microglia (the brain's immune cells) act as "pruners" — they identify w...

 Blood-Brain Barrier (BBB) Penetrance